theodoreyong9/AIWA/README.md

   "dampened, deployment-configured, off by default"), Appendix H.22 extended with the real re-derivation.
 334 JS tests, 163 Rust tests (157 lib + 6 integration), zero warnings either language.
+- **Built composable verification primitives (§27.9)**, closing the second half of the scaling problem §27.8 first named: `ctx` primitives already let any module post or read any event type permissionlessly, but composing existing platform-level VERIFICATION LOGIC in a new way still needed a brand-new reducer file per contract.
+  **Two directions weighed, one chosen deliberately**: a metered, sandboxed JS interpreter — real, substantial, closer in scope to a small EVM — named and set aside as the larger alternative if this smaller design proves insufficient.
+Built instead: six fixed verification primitives (`ownership`, `signature`, `count`, `deterministic-match`, `unique`, `causal-order`), composed as plain declarative data (AND/OR/NOT), evaluated by one generic evaluator that never executes submitted code.
+Every primitive generalizes a check some already-shipped reducer already performed by hand — extracted, not invented.
+  **Validated against a real contract, not just demonstrated standalone**: rewrote `pool-reducer.js`'s `verifyPoolPayout` to construct a declarative condition and delegate to the shared evaluator instead of hand-writing the security-critical checks inline.
+The existing `pool-reducer.test.mjs` — 25 tests, left completely unmodified — passed unchanged against the rewritten implementation, confirming a genuine drop-in replacement, not a parallel system.
+Confirmed further with a real end-to-end run: a real domain accruing balance, minting a pool, transferring a signed claim in, contributing, and releasing payout through the rewritten path, all working identically to before.
+  **A real path-resolution bug caught by the first test run, not left in**: the signature primitive's dynamic import used a relative path one directory off (`../identity/` instead of `./identity/`) — fixed immediately once the tests actually ran against the real file tree.
+  **A defensive choice made from an earlier lesson, not because a break was confirmed**: both the JS signature primitive's crypto imports are dynamic (loaded inside the function that needs them), specifically so this file never risks reproducing the exact CI break Appendix H.30 already recorded for `cadence-vdf.js`, even though this file isn't currently reachable from any no-npm-install CI job.
+  **Honest, stated gap**: `pool-reducer.js` has no Rust mirror at all — jackpot/pool was only ever built in JS.
+The Rust evaluator (`causal_condition_evaluator.rs`) is real and independently tested against its own six-primitive contract (22 tests, all passing on the first run), but the "replace a real contract's logic" validation is JS-only until a Rust pool mirror exists to validate against.
+New whitepaper §27.9, Appendix H.31.
+31 new JS tests, 22 new Rust tests.
+  365 JS tests, 185 Rust tests (179 lib + 6 integration), zero warnings
+  either language.